Alexander-Kahanek/Alexander-Kahanek.github.io/about.md

 # Alexander R. Kahanek
 A dedicated, detail-oriented and success driven individual with a quantitative and problem-solving mind that is capable of being an effective employee in the Data Science industry.
-Currently seeking an internship opportunity at a fast-paced, challenging work environment in the Data Science and Engineering Field.
+Currently seeking an opportunity at a fast-paced, challenging work environment in the Data Science and Engineering Field.

 <div id="webaddress">
 <a href="mailto:alexanderkahanek@gmail.com">alexanderkahanek@gmail.com</a>